kozyilmaz/blocky/README.md

 42
 ```

-In order access contract from another node (node one) and modify data, contract ABI and ADDRESS should be known.
-Line breaks and This info should be given to node one
+In order to access contract from another node (node one) and modify data, contract ABI and ADDRESS should be known.
+This info can get acquired via commands below.
 ```javascript
 > store.abi
 [{